John Faiman: College career

-Faiman began his college career in 1960 at the University of Nebraska-Lincoln during the tenure of head coach, Bill Jennings.
+Faiman began his college career in 1960 at the University of Nebraska during the tenure of head coach, Bill Jennings.
 In his junior year in 1962 Faiman started as quarterback for head coach Bob Devaney's first game and season home opener with a 53-0 win over the University of South Dakota.
 That same year as PAT kicker, he broke his right leg in practice in early November ending his Nebraska playing career.
 Faiman wore numbers 11, 21, 15 during the years 1960, 1961 and 1962, respectively.